salidas-mayor-potencia-arduino-transistor-bjt

 To perform actions, processors delegate to amplification stages or drivers, which act as adapters between the power level used in the controller and that required by the actuator.

-What is a BJT transistor?
+What is a BJT Transistor

 Transistors are electronic devices that form the basis of modern electronics.

-• Amplifying an electrical signal
+• Amplify an electrical signal

-• Acting as an electrically controlled switch
+• Act as an electrically controlled switch

 arduino-transistor-bjt-componente